 - Ensure that you are using the correct cable between Gemini and the PC or GPS receiver.
-Refer to appendix 8.4 for details. - Start Gemini in Debug Mode and look at the information buffer to see if data is actually being received from the PC.
+Refer to Appendix 8.5 for details. - Start Gemini in Debug Mode and look at the information buffer to see if data is actually being received from the PC.
 Refer to section 7.2 below. - If you are using a PC with a fast CPU and buffered serial I/O circuitry, the microcontroller of the Gemini system may not be fast enough to receive and store all characters sent to it.
 Check the setting of the communication port of your PC and disable the 16550A serial controller's FIFO.
-You can try to use a smaller FIFO send buffer first.
+You can try to use a smaller FIFO send buffer first. - See also section 6.1.3.

-7.1.15 "CMOS reset" Message upon Startup or Incorrect Date/Time
+7.1.15 "CMOS reset" Message upon Startup or Incorrect Date/Time the "Setup" menu to set all of the appropriate settings for your mount (see chapter 2).
+If the problem persists, contact your dealer.

-• The CR2032 Li battery was exchanged or is low.
+• The internal Li battery was exchanged or is low.
 Power off the Gemini and open the Gemini electronics unit.
-Replace the CR2032 battery with a fresh one.
+Replace the internal battery with a fresh one.
+Older Gemini units use a CR2032 Li battery, while newer units use a CR2354 Li battery.
+Be sure to replace the battery with the same type that came with your Gemini.
 After you power up the Gemini again, you will see this message.
-Use the "Setup" menu to set all of the appropriate settings for your mount (see chapter 2).
-If the problem persists, contact your dealer.
+Use